 Stretch Call - This is the runners position in the field measured at a point just entering the final turn.

-Finish Call - This is the dog's final race position 1-8 measured at the finish line.
+Finish Call - This is the dog's final finishing position 1-8 measured at the finish line.

 I suggest the 3rd thing to do while at a meeting, is to go "out for a shout" and look at the runners on parade.
 I like to see 'alert dogs' with their tail tucked well underneath themselves, resembling a coiled spring! rather than perhaps a 'sluggish looking' or 'happy dog' with it's tail waggling in the air!